bentoml/BentoML/docs/source/concepts/runner.rst

 Runner allows :ref:`bentoml.Service <reference/core:bentoml.Service>` to parallelize
 multiple instances of a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` class, each on its own Python worker.
-When a BentoServer is launched, a group of runner worker processes will be created, and :code:`run` method calls made from the :code:`bentoml.Service` code will be scheduled among those runner workers.
+When a BentoServer is launched, a group of runner worker processes will be created, and ``run`` method calls made from the ``bentoml.Service`` code will be scheduled among those runner workers.

 Runner also supports :doc:`/guides/batching`.
-For a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` configured with batching, multiple :code:`run` method invocations made from other processes can be dynamically grouped into one batch execution in real-time.
+For a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` configured with batching, multiple ``run`` method invocations made from other processes can be dynamically grouped into one batch execution in real-time.
 This is especially beneficial for compute intensive workloads such as model inference, helps to bring better performance through vectorization or multi-threading.